enver-haase/vaadin-flow-dui/README.md

 Per default, the HTML file is expected besides the Java class in the classpath.

-There's also support to load them from JavaScript-based Polymer / LitElement templates.
+There's also support to load them from JavaScript-based Lit templates.
 This might allow you to still make use of Vaadin Designer, but this isn't thoroughly tested and would probably require you to avoid any of the custom attributes and components.

 Besides from the classpath, the template document can also be loaded from any other source by providing additional `TemplateResolver` implementations.
 In Spring Boot applications they'll be automatically picked up as beans.
 In other environments they can be registered manually: